We are Canada’s premiere non-profit organization, established in 2007 to advance sustainability, ethics and circularity in the entire fashion system.

 In 2023 we launched the Canadian Circular Textiles Consortium, a national platform that unites all stakeholders across the value chain in an effort to reduce duplication and accelerate action.
 We have four working groups that will help us achieve our intended impact: Policy & Legislation, Education, Landscape Research & Data, and Applied Research & Pilots.

 It is no secret that the fashion industry is facing many challenges, including but not limited to: the use of pesticides and fertilizers to grow cotton; the highly toxic chemicals used to process and treat fabric; sweatshops and unfair labour practices; enormous amounts of water required to make clothing; the unethical disposal of contaminated water; and the fast fashion frenzy that is contributing to the growing number of textiles that end up in landfill each year.

 We realize that perfection doesn’t exist.
 There are still so many questions and not enough answers; and there are many ways for fashion businesses to become sustainable.
-Our goal is to present the industry with fair and accurate information, and to build capacity within the fashion system to make smart decisions and take action where possible.
+Our goal is to present the industry with fair and accurate information, remove barriers to sustainability, and to build capacity within the entire fashion system to make smart decisions and take action where possible.
 If we all make one small change in the right direction – a responsible direction – then collectively we believe it can have a positive social and environmental impact.
-This is why we celebrate when Purpose Meets Progress.